CharlesCarley/Cloud/README.md

 Is a utility library that allows communication between the client and server.

-It uses the REST API routes in the server code to know where the class data should be sent.

-__The REST API__ is defined a bit differently.
+It uses REST API route codes in the server code to know where the class data should be sent.
+It is defined a bit differently.
 Rather than using plain English routes into the server.
 It uses randomly generated codes to represent the path to the data.
 Right now the codes are static, but the idea is to be able to cycle the codes in order to shift API access periodically.

 ## Basic testing